evan-erdos/trail-of-cthulhu/story/prose-outline.md

 ### II.7 ###
 The sound of the destroyed statues causes the russians to attack from above and enter the cave.
 There entrance through the ceiling causes the mask to fall and drop down.
-ILYA gets the mask and puts it on transforming himself as yellow mist fills the room.
+Ilya gets the mask and puts it on transforming himself as yellow mist fills the room.
 The mist kills the soldiers combining them into a giant flesh monster.
 The players fight the monster killing it, but causing the ceiling to collapse.
 They escape through a hidden chamber underneath the throne.
 The hidden chamber has a timeline of Hastur that shows even into the future.
-It also has references to an ancient god named CTHULHU.
-The party analyzes this and exits into the chamber where ILYA found the first half of the MEDALLION and left BORST for dead.
+It also has references to an ancient god named Cthulhu.
+The party analyzes this and exits into the chamber where Ilya found the first half of the Medallion and left Borst for dead.
-The party regroups and decides how they are going to follow ILYA and get the mask and their professor back.
+The party regroups and decides how they are going to follow Ilya and get the mask and their professor back.